josemvas/jobrun/README.rst

 jobToQueue: An unified tool to submit jobs to computer clusters
 ####################################################################################################

-- jobToQueue supports PBS, LSF and SLURM
+- Supports PBS, LSF and SLURM